kranthikarthan/PE/docs/35-AI-AGENT-PROMPT-TEMPLATES.md

 5. **Documentation** - README, API docs, setup guide

 **Purpose**: Enable any AI coding agent to independently build a feature with minimal clarification needed.

+> **📋 PRIMARY REFERENCE**: This document is aligned with the **Enhanced Feature Breakdown Tree** (`docs/34-FEATURE-BREAKDOWN-TREE-ENHANCED.md`).
+For complete phase details, dependencies, and AI agent assignments, refer to the Enhanced Tree.

 ---